 Through January 25, 2015 – Special Exhibition Gallery

 This is the Booth’s signature triennial exhibition series, featuring seldom seen great works of Western art from public and private Southern collections.
-Included are more than 75 paintings and sculpture in a range of media and styles covering over 150 years of art history.
+Included are more than 90 works of art in a range of media and styles covering over 150 years of art history.
 Artists represented range from early legends Alfred Jacob Miller and Albert Bierstadt, to modernists Robert Henri, Georgia O’Keeffe, and Robert Rauschenberg, to Georgia’s own Howard Finster, and master photographers Ansel Adams, Dorothea Lange, and Edward S Curtis, to contemporary standouts Bill Anton and Krystii Melaine.
 For more information on Sweet Tea IV, click here.